ooni/probe/.github/ISSUE_TEMPLATE/routine-sprint-releases.md

 - [ ] probe-cli: take a look at [go report card](https://goreportcard.com/report/github.com/ooni/probe-cli/v3)
 - [ ] probe-cli: address any outstanding TODO in the diff since last release (or create an issue for it)
 - [ ] probe-cli: try to address all the issues marked as "releaseBlocker"
+- [ ] all: check whether to update the release documentation

 ### QA and alpha releasing